-- A. Primary circuit to utility transformer, including vaults conduit, primary cable and utility transformer: provided by the Power Company. - B. Current transformer and revenue metering: provided by the Power Company. - C. Meter socket, current transformer enclosure, and connecting conduit: provided by the Contractor.
+- A. Primary circuit to utility transformer, including pole(s), primary cable and utility transformer bank: provided by the Power Company. - B. Revenue metering: provided by the Power Company. - C. Meter socket and connecting conduit: provided by the Contractor. - D. Trench and conduit to base of pole by the Contractor. - E. 2-inch riser conduit, 40 foot estimated, by the Contractor. - F. Conductors between the meter base to top of pole plus additional 20 feet, by the Contractor.